evertonmj/mywork/README.md

 The Next.js dev server is configured to rewrite `/api/*` to `http://localhost:8001/*` (see `frontend/next.config.mjs`), so the frontend can call `/api/clock`, `/api/entries`, etc., without CORS issues.

-Note about `start.sh`: The current `start.sh` references Vite commands and is not aligned with this Next.js setup.
-Prefer using the manual commands above during development.
+Note about `start.sh`: The `start.sh` script now uses Docker Compose to run LocalStack, the backend, and the frontend.
+It is the recommended way to start the app if you have Docker Desktop installed.
+For manual development without Docker, use the commands above.

 ### 3) Verifying everything works
 - Backend: http://localhost:8001/docs should load.